 And the way they use these people is just shocking.

-Not shocking, it's just it's it's disgusting to me.
+It's just disgusting to me.

 And many of the people they end up using are frauds in the first place.

-His mother had a baby, and the baby was continually sick, digestive problems, no, and if doctors couldn't figure it out, no matter what they tried, she didn't get better.
+The mother had a baby, and the baby was continually sick, digestive problems, and the doctors couldn't figure it out.

-And it took two million dollars of uh of health care over a number of months and years, uh, and they still could not figure any of this out.
+And it took $2 million of health care over a number of months and years.

-I forget this woman's name, but the Democrats had her walking the highway, picking up thrown away beer bottles, plastic bottles, and cans to redeem at the grocery store for a nickel apiece so that she could be able to finally afford food and medicine.
+I forget this woman's name, but the Democrats had her walking the highway picking up thrown away beer bottles, plastic bottles, and cans to redeem at the grocery store for a nickel apiece so that she could be able to finally afford food and medicine.

 Her wealthy son exposed the fraud of all this.